JoebenEngalan/UseP_Podcast/wp-content/plugins/seriously-simple-podcasting/readme.txt

 15. View podcast episodes in the At A Glance widget on the main WordPress dashboard.

 == Changelog ==

+= 2.5.2 =
+* 2020-12-17
+* UPDATE SUMMARY: Bug fixes for the 2.5 release
+* [FIX] Fixes a bug where specific widgets and shortcodes were not rendering the player
+* [FIX] Fixes a bug where leaving all Distribution Items unchecked causes a PHP error
+* [FIX] Fixes a bug where loading the Block Editor assets causes a PHP notice
+* [FIX] Fixes various spelling errors in the plugin (props [ihatehandles](https://profiles.wordpress.org/ihatehandles))

+= 2.5.1 =
+* 2020-12-08
+* UPDATE SUMMARY: Podcast Episode bug fixes for the 2.5 release
+* [FIX] Fixes a bug where podcast_episode shortcode was broken and causing fatal errors
+* [FIX] Fixes a bug where the compact player added some unnecessary additional html tags

+= 2.5.0 =
+* UPDATE SUMMARY: Implements version 2 of the HTML5 player, and various smaller bug fixes
+* [UPDATE] Replace all regular instances of the HTML5 media player with the updated version
+* [UPDATE] Replaces the media player custom styling with options for either dark or light mode
+* [FIX] Fixes a bug in the Castos episode sync process where it would sync the raw post_content
+* [FIX] Fixes a bug in the Podcast List block, where specifying a custom read more link wouldn't work as expected.
+* [FIX] Fixes a bug where the Podcast Distribution Upgrade message would show even on new installs
+* [TWEAK] Updates a message displayed to the user when the fileupload JavaScript can't be loaded, to be more explanatory

 = 2.4.2 =
 * 2020-11-17